Marina Hyde

 Marina Hyde (born Marina Elizabeth Catherine Dudley-Williams; 13 May 1974) is an English journalist.
-She joined The Guardian newspaper in 2000 and, as one of the newspaper's columnists, writes three articles each week on current affairs, celebrity, and sport.
+She has been a columnist for The Guardian since 2000.

 Early life and education

-Hyde is the daughter of Sir Alastair Edgcumbe James Dudley-Williams, 2nd Baronet, and his wife, the former Diana Elizabeth Jane Duncan.
+Hyde was born at St George's Hospital, London, the daughter of Sir Alastair Edgcumbe James Dudley-Williams, 2nd Baronet, and his wife, the former Diana Elizabeth Jane Duncan.
 Through her father, she is the granddaughter of aviation pioneer and Conservative politician Sir Rolf Dudley-Williams, 1st Baronet.
-She attended Downe House School, near Newbury in Berkshire, and read English at Christ Church, Oxford.
+Hyde was privately educated at Downe House School, near Newbury in Berkshire, and read English at the University of Oxford where she was an undergraduate student at Christ Church, Oxford.

+Career

+Hyde's career has included work at The Sun and The Guardian.

 The Sun

 Hyde began her career in journalism as a temporary secretary on the Showbiz desk at The Sun newspaper.
 In an otherwise unrelated article in The Guardian, she wrote: "I am only called Marina Hyde because my real name was too long to fit across a single column in The Sun, where I started out".
 She was later sacked by Sun editor David Yelland after it emerged she had been exchanging e-mails with Piers Morgan, editor of rival newspaper the Daily Mirror.